 Man, people everywhere.

-Just a day of walking on various old 4WD tracks and some few kilometres on an actual gravel road.
-A warm day, and a fast pace so by the time I reached Manuka Hut I had a break for a while.
+Just a day of walking on various old 4WD tracks and a few kilometres on an actual gravel road.
+A warm day, and a fast pace, so by the time I reached Manuka Hut, I had a break for a while.

-This all sounds most uninteresting and it’s hard to get enthusiastic crossing this much modified, by fire, sheep inhabited countryside.
-It’s relatively easy to cruise around to Double Hut, more overgrown 4WD track where I was surprised to see a 4WD. and three DOC workers were doing hut maintenance.
+This all sounds most uninteresting, and it’s hard to get enthusiastic crossing this much-modified, by fire, sheep-inhabited countryside.
+It’s relatively easy to cruise around to Double Hut, a more overgrown 4WD track, where I was surprised to see a 4WD, and three DOC workers were doing hut maintenance.

 We talked for a couple of hours, then another 4WD turned up, a spraying contractor, to add to the conversation and offer me a job, then an English couple, and later three SOBOs.

-It might have of been one of the least interesting, or demanding, days so far but I guess it turned out okay and the views of Lake Heron and Mt Arrowsmith from the hut made up the absence during the day of truly splendid views to which I’ve become accustomed.
+It might have been one of the least interesting or demanding days so far, but I guess it turned out okay, and the views of Lake Heron and Mt Arrowsmith from the hut made up for the absence during the day of truly splendid views to which I’ve become accustomed.

 A guide to the night’s accommodation: Double Hut